 The course offerings will address specific topics pertaining to science and/or mathematics and, like in college, the course topics can vary from year to year.
-For example, the Fall 2019 course offerings included the following:
+For example, the Fall 2022 course offerings consists of the following:

 To learn more about the focus of each of the courses in the list above, you can check out the course listings page on the Columbia SHP website.

 In general, you can expect the Columbia High School Honors Program to cover major or important scientific or mathematical theories (for example, the theories of relativity, Newton's laws, and quantum physics).
 Oftentimes, students are asked to apply these theories in their own experiments or research.
 In some experiment-based courses, students even get to visit Columbia's state-of-the-art research labs to test out their hypotheses!

 But what can you expect from the Columbia High School Honors Program once you're actually sitting in the classroom?

 The format of the class can vary from course to course depending on the instructor's style and the subject matter.
 Some courses will be heavily lecture-based, while others might ask students to conduct experiments.
 Other classes could even require students to go out on walks and gather data from observations of the world around them.

 So how hard are Columbia SHP courses?
 Once again, it depends on the course!
 If you're really good at math, then you're probably going to find a class like Graph Theory by Example easier than someone who isn't quite as strong in the subject.
 The same goes for teaching styles: if you like hands-on learning, then you'll probably find a lab-based class like Biochemistry easier than someone who prefers lecture-based courses.